MadzCode/Lecture-Repository/Prototype Documentation.md

 The enemies health widget was bugged so I hid it in the game.
 I got the gun to be able to aim.
 I fixed the wave system but it will bug past wave (30)

+> ## Finished prototype

+This is the final version of my prototype, there are still a few bugs such as the ai health not displaying correctly, knife animations not working, the player aim offset being very janky, and the game breaking after wave 30.
+However I have layed the foundation of my projec and I will be able to add of this foundation in the future and possibly be able to have another try at the modular character syetem.